newrelic/nri-collectd/README.md

 At this time, customization of the network plugin is not supported.
 So no authetication or change of default UDP port.

 ## Test the plugin binary from the command line

-Before configuring this plugin with New Relic Infrastructure agent, test it by executing it from the command line

-Run with the help option to learn about the command line arguments that can be passed to this plugin
+Before configuring this plugin with New Relic Infrastructure agent, test it by executing it from the command line.
+Run with the help option to learn about the command line arguments that can be passed to this plugin:

 ```sh bash
 ./bin/nr-collectd-plugin --help